 1. No date data type

-JSON includes data types such as string, number, object, array, boolean, and null.
-But it skips the date data type.
-The lack of the date data type in JSON forces developers to look for an alternative.
-One way to represent the date is using the string data type.
 However, this can create discrepancies in the formatting.
 Also, changing the JSON data into another format is tedious.
 Whereas in XML, you can easily achieve this using the XSLT template.
 The built-in support for format change in XML is quite beneficial, but there is no similar support in JSON.

 2. Verbose

 Verbosity on this list might come as a surprise, considering we have emphasized how easy and compact JSON code is.
 Surely, JSON uses fewer characters than its counterparts.
 But the same feature becomes a drawback when you are working on special-purpose projects.
-The reason is: JSON code isn’t concise, which defeats the purpose of using it.
+The reason is: that JSON code isn’t concise, which defeats the purpose of using it.
 In these cases, you might want to explore other data formats that will give you the efficiency and results you are looking for.

 3. Lack of comments